 The fermentation process produces 'good bacteria'.
-The kind that contribute to a healthy digestive system, support your immune system regulate your weight and reduce inflammation.
-They also help to produce serotonin - a chemical that is involved in regulating you mood.
+The kind that contributes to a healthy digestive system, support your immune system regulate your weight and reduce inflammation.
+They also help to produce serotonin - a chemical that is involved in regulating your mood.
 Having just the right amount of serotonin produces a relaxed and positive feeling.

 Can eating fermented or probiotic food make you feel happier?

 Early research sounds promising, but there's a long way before probiotics (or fermented foods) are prescribed for conditions like depression.
 However, there are so many benefits to eating these foods and they're tasty that it seems to make sense to give them a try.